-This Seminar, the first of 3 Capstone courses, provides the student the opportunity to develop a plan of study for the project and form a capstone project committee.
+This Seminar, the first of 4 capstone courses, provides the student the opportunity to develop a plan of study for the project and form a capstone project committee.
+Capstone 1 involves the student in topic identification/generation and should be initiated by the 4th semester of study for BSN to DNP students or at least 3 semesters prior to graduation for Post-MS or Post-Certificate students.